TOP 10 OF 2019

-The following is the list of the best METAL/ROCK/PUNK releases for 2018 by some of staff members at Metal Revolution Webzine.
+The following is the list of the best METAL/ROCK/PUNK releases for 2019 by staff members at Metal Revolution Webzine.

 To view list of top 10 releases from previous years click on the button below.